0dan0/qr/docs/control/tech/README.md

 The above global metadata can be extracted with this [**demo web tool**](../metadata)

 ### Some Four Character Codes are reserved for feature extensions
-* **24HZ** 10-13: enable film standard 24.0 frame, rather than the default broadcast standard 23.976.
+* **24HZ** H10-13: enable film standard 24.0 frame, rather than the default broadcast standard 23.976.
 The existing 24p mode(s) will have the new frame rate when this is enabled, all other video modes are unaffected.
 Input Data: 1-enable, 0-disable. e.g. `*24HZ=1`
-* **64BT** H8-10/MAX: 12GB Chapter sizes on HERO8/9/10 and MAX cameras (default on H11 onward.)
+* **64BT** H8-10: 12GB Chapter sizes on HERO8/9/10 and MAX cameras (default on H11 onward.)
 Note: Will not be active for QuickCaptures.
 Input Data: 1-enable, 0-disable WARNING: Larger chapters will not playback on camera or support USB transfers, but are compatible with desktop tools.
-Permanent required. e.g. `*64BT=1` for older cameras.
-For HERO11 or newer try `*64BT=64000` for 64GB chapters.
+Permanent required. e.g. `!M64BT=1`
+* **64BT** H11-13: These camera default to 12GB Chapter sizes, but support larger.
+Note: Will not be active for QuickCaptures.
+Input Data: x-size in MBs, 0-disable.
+Permanent required. e.g. `*64BT=64000` for 64GB chapters.
-* **ARCH** H8-13/MAX: Archive mode: an ultra simplified video camera mode for novices documenting critical events, where you don’t want the camera mode modified.
+* **ARCH** H8-13: Archive mode: an ultra simplified video camera mode for novices documenting critical events, where you don’t want the camera mode modified.
 Either button will start and stop video capture.
 Input Data: 1-enable, 0-disable WARNING: only removable via the disable command.
 Permanent required. e.g. `*ARCH=1`
 * **AUDS** H10-13: Audio Level: displays the current estimate of the sound pressure level in dB.
 Input Data: 1-enable, 0-disable. e.g. `$AUDS=1`
-* **BASE** H8-10/MAX: Base file name change, adding to beginning of the filename.
+* **BASE** H8-13: Base file name change, adding to beginning of the filename.
 Input: H10-13 supports wildcards within [ ]: like [yyyy-mm-dd] or [HH-MM-SS]  e.g. A-[yyyymmddHHMMSS] WARNING: GoPro App and cloud will not support renamed files. e.g. `*BASE="CamA-[yy-mm-dd]"`
 * **BERS** H10-13: Bypass ERS compensation, extremely rare usecases.
 Input Data: 0-display, 1-enable, 2-enable only with EIS off e.g. `*BERS=2`
 * **BIAS** H9 only (new cameras use EVBS): Bias is like EV Compensation, but it can only be used after recording has began.
 It is a hack designed to tweak exposure during a livestream or webcam session.
 Input Data: Number of stops between -6 and 6, supports half stops like 3.5.
 * **BITR** H10-13: set the compression in Mb/s for the Protune High Bitrate setting.
 Normally this would be around 100Mb/s, however higher (or lower) rates may be achieved with newer SD Cards.Input Data: MB/s from 2 to 200. e.g. `*BITR=180`
 * **BITH** H10-12: set the compression for LRVs in Mb/s.
 Normally this would be around 4Mb/s, however higher (or lower) rates may be achieved with newer SD Cards.
 Input Data: MB/s from 1 to 100.
 * **BITL** H11-13: controlling the livestream maximum bitrate (up to 8Mbit/s).
 Input Data: MB/s from 1 to 8.
-* **BOOT** Boot command can be dangerous, but a safe way to use them is to store the script on the SD Card.
+* **BOOT** H7-13: Boot command can be dangerous, but a safe way to use them is to store the script on the SD Card.
 So the boot command would be `*BOOT="!Lbt"` which attempts to load a file bt from the MISC folder of the SD card.
 So creating boot command should always use the formatting `*BOOT="!Lbt"!SAVEbt="your script"` e.g. `*BOOT="!Lbt"!SAVEbt=!12:00NmP!S!1R`
-* **BURN** H8-13/MAX: Add date, time and other burn-in text to your video.
+* **BURN** H8-13: Add date, time and other burn-in text to your video.
 Input Format (0,height)[yyyy-mm-dd HH:MM:SSaa] examples:   (0,30)Local Time: [HH:MMaa]   (0,26)Local Time: [HH:MM:SSAA]   (0,40)©[yyyy]\ XYZ Inc.   (0,24)Shoot Date [yy/mm/dd]
-* **BRNP** H8-13/MAX: The burn-in position for overlays or LOGO display.
+* **BRNP** H8-13: The burn-in position for overlays or LOGO display.
 Input Data (select 1 of 8): TL, TC, TR, ML,BL, BC, and BR\nT-Top B-Bottom C-Center L-Left and R-Right.
-* **BRNT** H8-13/MAX: The overlays or LOGO display time in seconds. e.g. BRNT=0.016 will display the logo or text overlays only on the first frame.
+* **BRNT** H8-13: The overlays or LOGO display time in seconds. e.g. BRNT=0.016 will display the logo or text overlays only on the first frame.
 Input Data: 0 is unlimited, or 0.01 to 3600 seconds.
-* **BRNX** H8-13/MAX: Offset the overlays or LOGO display with X,Y pixel coordinates.
+* **BRNX** H8-13: Offset the overlays or LOGO display with X,Y pixel coordinates.
 Input Data: x,y pixel coordinates.e.g.
 120,40
 * **BYPS** H11-13: Bypass common pop-ups, such as resetting the time and date.
 Remember to set time and date if you remove the battery.
 Input Data: 1 to bypass, 0 for normal notifications. e.g. `*BYPS=1`
 * **CBAR** H9-13: enable a small 75% saturated color bars for video tools evaluation.
 Most cameras limit overlays to 4K30, 2.7Kp60 or lower.
 Input Data: 1 to enable, 0 to disable
 * **COOL** H12-13: offset white balance for the blue channel. $COOL=40 will add 40% more gain to the blue channel.
 * **DAMP** H10-13: Control over the auto-exposure damping.
 Setting the DAMP to 1 is the default, setting to 10 would slow the camera’s exposure adjustments 10X.Input Data: 0.1 to 10000. e.g. `$DAMP=10`
 * **DAUD** H10-13: Disable Audio in video captures, all MP4 files will have no audio track.
 Application: high bit-rate drones video.Input Data: 1 to disable audio, 0 to re-enable
+* **DBGL** H8-13: Enables more debug logging.
+Labs saves it logs to the SD card under MISC/qrlog.txt.
+Using this extension increases the details and logged events. e.g. To see more logging from boot up use `*DBGL=1`
-* **DIST** H13: Time-Lapse Video Distance, x is a GPS travel distance between exposures in meters, rather than time for an in-camera computed timelapse.
+* **DIST** H13 only: Time-Lapse Video Distance, x is a GPS travel distance between exposures in meters, rather than time for an in-camera computed timelapse.
 So `$DIST=5` will set a 5 meter interval for TLV.
 One exception is when x=1, 10 meters will be used, 1 meter is too noisy (GPS errors.)
 So this feature is good for 2 meters of larger.
 For shorter distances or a higher speed, you the new TLV sample rate for 4Hz (p4), for the best distance precision. e.g. `mTr5Xp4$DIST=5`
 * **DIVE** H12-13: Optimizing the Hypersmooth stabilization for underwater.
 It might be no surprise, but HyperSmooth is designed for the camera operation above the water's surface, underwater there is typically less camera shake, and HS is still 70% effective at removing shake.
 The hack adapts HS to use the refractive index (RI) of water (defaults to 1.335, good for fresh and command salt water), to remove closer to 100% of unwanted shake.
 Note: if you know your area's RI is significantly different, use DIVE=r, where r can be 1.3 to 1.45 is supported. e.g. `$DIVE=1` for most underwater captures.
 To create a dive preset use `mV$PRES="14,DIVE"mV`
 * **DLRV** H10-11: Disable LRV file creation.
 Application: high bit-rate drones video.
 Input Data: 1 to disable LRVs, 0 to re-enable. e.g. `*DLRV=1` to permanently disable LRV files.
-* **DSPC** Labs text display contrast:  Set the background opacity for Labs text on the LCD.
+* **DSPC** H7-13: Labs text display contrast.
+Set the background opacity for Labs text on the LCD.
 Input Data: Number from 0-transparent to 6-completely opaque.
-* **DSPL** Labs text display length: How long to display each Labs message, like owner information (OWNR).
+* **DSPL** H7-13: Labs text display length.
+How long to display each Labs message, like owner information (OWNR).
 The default is 1 second.
 Input Data: Number from 1-9 seconds or 10-9999 milliseconds.
 * **ENCR** H9 only: Experimental media encryption, using a password to prevent playback by non-authorized users.
 As the QR Code with the password is not encrypted, do not print or save the QR code image.Enable by using password between 4 and 16 characters.
 Disable with an empty password.
 * **DECR** H9 only: Decryption of media encryption with ENCR.
 Warning: If the passwords do not match, the data is doubly encrypted, there is no recovery of the data.
 Be careful.
 This operation is slow, USB power or have a full battery.Input a matching password
 * **EVBS** H10-13: This is an EV compensation value that works with webcam and livestreaming, it can be changed live (with QRDR=1) and it is global, adding the any existing EV control in your presets.Input Data: range -4 to 4.